-"All Schools must, first of all, explore and exhaust the possibility of utilizing the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
-A part of the reserve fund which has not been utilized for years together may also be used to meet the shortfall before proposing a fee increase."
+"All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
+A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."

-AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants along with certain financial and other observations in the school, and that sufficient funds are available with the school to carry out its operations for the academic session 2018-19, accordingly the fee increase proposal of the school may be rejected.
+AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants along with certain financial and other observations that the sufficient funds are not available with the school to carry out its operations for the academic session 2019-20.
+Accordingly, the fee increase proposal of the school may be accepted.